bereanarchive/bereanarchive/articles/sociology/problems-in-lgbt-studies.md

     - Foreign medical experts from some countries are surprised that the U.S. hasn't banned or severely restricted hormonal treatments for gender dysphoric children.[^eappen-2023:c] [^kaltiala-2023:b] [^kao-2023:a]

 - **Lies and Propaganda**
-    - From 1976 to 2015, a staggering 161 articles published in law, social science, and medical journals estimated that more than one million kids, and sometimes as high as 14 million kids in the US were being raised by same-sex parents.[^schumm-2016:a]    An absurd estimate since the total kids in the US is around 60 to 70 million.[^schumm-2018:f]  Only 17 papers were found during this time estimated below one million kids.[^schumm-2016:a]  These fabricated numbers were used to bolster support for legalizing same-sex marriage.[^schumm-2018:k]
+    - From 1976 to 2015, a staggering 161 articles published in law, social science, and medical journals estimated that more than one million kids, and sometimes as high as 14 million kids in the US were being raised by same-sex parents.[^schumm-2016:a]    An absurd estimate since the total kids in the US is around 60 to 70 million.[^schumm-2018:f]  Only 17 papers were found during this time that estimated below one million kids.[^schumm-2016:a]  These fabricated numbers were used to bolster support for legalizing same-sex marriage.[^schumm-2018:k]
     - Many falsely claim scientific consensus says there's no difference between kids raised by same-sex and opposite-sex parents.
     - Nearly all major medical organizations say sexual orientation change efforts don't work and are harmful.
 And many say the same about gender identity change efforts.
     - In 2018, LGBT activist Sam Brinton claimed his childhood "conversion therapy" involved being strapped to a table and tortured with ice, heat, and electricity as he was forced to watch gay sex.
 Major news outlets including the New York Times shared his story to advocate for an end to all sexual orientation change efforts.[^brinton-2018]  Even after pro-LGBT journalist Wayne Besen found many fatal inconsistencies in Brinton's story,[^besen-2022] the news outlets never issued retractions or disclaimers.
 One wonders how much these lies contribute to the negative perception of sexual orientation change efforts.

 These among other issues are all discussed in greater detail below.

 ## Politics Over Science

+### Bias against Conservatives

-In 2009 the American Psychological Association (APA) republished its opposition to sexual orientation change efforts.
-But they rejected all conservative nominations to the task force that was to review the literature and write a position.
+When the American Psychological Association (APA) republished its opposition to sexual orientation change efforts (SOCE) in 2009, they rejected all conservatives nominated to the task force responsible for reviewing the literature and writing a position.
 They instead filled all seven positions with gay rights activists.
 Five were openly homosexual and one was bisexual.[^calbreath-2015:b] [^rosik-2016:c]

 Other indicators of politicization: